IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 ## Architecture

 This journey accesses a fictitious retail banking system called MPLbank.
-Similar to real retail bank systems, MPLbank is contains an Account Management System, a Payment Hub (not shown in the schema), a Customer Management System & a Financial Risk Management System.
-On top of these components, an API layer hosted in IBM Bluemix has been set up to deliver Banking APIs, reachable from many kind of applications.
+Similar to real retail bank systems, MPLbank integrates an Account Management System, a Payment Hub (not shown in the schema), a Customer Management System & a Financial Risk Management System.
+On top of these components, an API layer hosted in IBM Bluemix has been set up to deliver Banking APIs, and make them reachable from all kind of applications.

 ![alt text](images/architecture.png "Architecture")

-Banking APIs exposed include:
+Exposed Banking APIs include:
 * **/customers/** API path calls IBM Master Data Management services in MPLbank.
 * **/accounts/** API path calls the Account Management System services in MPLbank.
 * **/customers/loan/** API path calls the Financial Risk Management System service in MPLbank.

-The customer and loan approval Mainframe sub-systems expose services through built-in REST/JSON Interfaces.
-In front of the Account Management sub-system, IBM z/OS Connect EE has been setup to create REST/JSON Interfaces from COBOL programs running in CICS.
+The Master Data Management System and Financial Risk Management System expose services through built-in REST/JSON Interfaces.
+In front of the Account Management System, IBM z/OS Connect EE has been set up to create REST/JSON Interfaces from COBOL programs running in CICS.
 As a result, these 3 sub-systems are flexible and reachable using REST/JSON APIs.
 These sub-systems act as micro-services by delivering REST/JSON interfaces and IBM API Connect acts as API layer to manage a unique and final set of banking REST/JSON APIs.
-The resulting hybrid architecture approach enables the best of both worlds and build a fast and secure API Economy.
+The resulting hybrid architecture approach enables the best of both worlds and builds a fast and secure API Economy.

 More information about data in [MPLBank Readme].